is a 2010 fantasy/sci-fi novel by Orson Scott Card

 A sequel, Ruins

-, was released on October 30th, 2012.
+were released later.
 Beware.
 This is an Orson Scott Card book, and so of course the plot gets very twisty.
 Even reading the trope example names could result in spoilage.

 Pathfinder contains examples of:

 - Achilles' Heel / Attack Its Weak Point: The queen's daughter, Param, can jump forward in time causing her to be invisible if she does it fast enough although this has the side effect of reduced aging.
 This lets her pass through walls, but the denser the object the more harder and painful it is.
 Thus the queen tries to capture her by sending soldiers swinging iron poles, which would hurt her too much to pass through.
 So not cool!